deveshptl/golang-data-structures-algorithms/README.md

 ### Example

-Let's assume that I want to run files located in `graphs/directed_unweighted` directory then the syntax to run it would be:
+Let's assume that you want to run files located in `graphs/directed_unweighted` directory then the syntax to run it would be:

 ```
 cd graphs/directed_unweighted/